AWegnerGitHub/awegnergithub.github.io-content/2023_04_14_generative_motion_graphics.md

 costs an additional $13.

 Overall, this was an entertaining course and I am happy with the output I produced.
-It was very satisfying the first time I pressed play and watched my cube split, flash, lauch a few small sparks, and repeat.
-I recommend this course for someone with a basic Unreal Engine experience and a few hours to learn.
+It was very satisfying the first time I pressed play and watched my cube split, flash, launch a few small sparks, and repeat.
+I recommend this course for someone with a basic
+Unreal Engine experience and a few hours to learn.